donkerrigan/CapstoneFall2017/Server/README.txt

 The server must be run from Windows Powershell and enter 'npm install' in order to download the required node.js packages.

-Next enter the Process Environment Variable into Powershell.
-(This variable can be found in the Software Version Description)
+Next enter the Process Environment Variable into Powershell. (found on mlab database page) Using a username and password of a database user.

 Lastly, enter 'npm start' to run the server.